-We have reviewed the consolidated balance sheet for the three months ended March 31, 2022 and 2021, the consolidated comprehensive income sheet, consolidated statement of changes in equity, consolidated statement of cash flows for the three months then ended, and the notes to the consolidated financial statements (including the summary of material accounting policies) of Pan-International Industrial Corp. and its subsidiaries.
-It is the responsibility of the management to prepare properly expressed consolidated financial reports in accordance with the Regulations Governing the Preparation of Financial Reports by Securities Issuers and IAS 34 "Interim Financial Reporting" recognized and released by the Financial Supervisory Commission, and our responsibility is to conclude the consolidated financial reports based on the review results.
+We have reviewed the consolidated balance sheet of March 31, 2023 and 2022, the consolidated comprehensive income sheet, consolidated statement of changes in equity, consolidated statement of cash flows for the three months then ended, and the notes to the consolidated financial statements (including the summary of material accounting policies) of Pan-International Industrial Corp. and its subsidiaries.
+It is the responsibility of the management to prepare properly expressed consolidated financial reports in accordance with the Regulations Governing the Preparation of Financial Reports by Securities Issuers and IAS 34 "Interim Financial Reporting" endorsed and issued into effect by the Financial Supervisory Commission, and our responsibility is to conclude the consolidated financial reports based on the review results.